 The independence of Internal Audit from day-to-day line management responsibility is fundamental to its ability to deliver an objective coverage of all parts of Sompo International.
+Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
+Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair the internal auditors' judgment.
 Internal Audit is not responsible for the management of risk or the implementation of an effective control framework.
 These areas are the responsibility of the Board and management.
 It is the Audit Committee's responsibility to ensure that the Internal Audit function has adequate resources to perform its function.